yumin-chen/radipan/README.md

 const Widget = ({ width: number }) => {
   return (
     <div
-      // ❌ Static: The value of width is turned into static at build-time as per usage css={{ width, color: red }}
+      // ⚠️ Static: The value of `width`` is turned into static at build-time as per usage
+      // Any change to `width` will not update the width during runtime css={{ width, color: "red" }}
     >
       Hello Radip🐼n!
     </div>